Diana Chua Halikias

 Outreach

-I run a Little Math Circle for children in grades K-5 in the Ithaca area.
+I ran a Little Math Circle for children in grades K-5 in the Ithaca area.

 I mentored a research project on the theoretical aspects of machine learning as part of the 2021 Cornell REU.

-I have mentored two directed reading projects with Cornell undergraduates on spectral graph theory.
+I also mentored two directed reading projects with Cornell undergraduates on spectral graph theory.

 Miscellaneous

-I am the trivia host at Cornell's graduate weekly trivia night at the Big Red Barn!
+For three years, I was the trivia host at Cornell's graduate weekly trivia night at the Big Red Barn!

 I also love rock climbing and playing piano.